 Related Forum Questions

-- How to have secure form
+- How to avoid firewall blocking the form URL?

 How do I Receive SSL Submissions?Last Update: December 11, 2016

 UPDATE: We are happy to announce that by default, all form direct links and embed codes are now secured by default.
 You can learn more about this news on our blog post here.

 Secure or SSL Forms are for secure communications between the client (i.e the end user of your form) &Jotforms' servers.
 These communications are encrypted to prevent snooping by a 3rd party, this will make the communication between the server and client secure.

 It is very easy.
 Use a secure URL for your form.
 Please follow all steps below:

 1. Click on the "Embed Form" button on the top toolbar

 2. Check the "Secure Form" box in the Form Embed Wizard and choose your preferred Form Embed Method